 Coping with the absence of a loved one is never easy, but it can be especially difficult during the fall and winter holiday months.
 When you’re surrounded by cheerful music and festive celebrations it seems mean-spirited to admit to stress or feelings of sadness.
 And yet the very reasons why the holidays are so magical—the traditions, the time spent with loved ones—can also make this season difficult.
-If you’re grieving or if your loved one is in the final stages of an illness, or if you’re the one who is too sick to travel to a family gathering, it’s especially important to honor your emotions and memories.
-These suggestions might help.
+If you’re grieving during the holidays or if your loved one is in the final stages of an illness, or if you’re the one who is too sick to travel to a family gathering, it’s especially important to honor your emotions and memories.
+These suggestions might help you.

-One way to cope with the changes is to look for something positive to focus on.
+When you can’t be with your family over the holidays, one way to cope with the changes is to look for something positive to focus on.
 You might remind yourself that, as your family has grown, you’ve found holiday events increasingly exhausting so it’s nice to spend the day quietly.
 Instead of missing everyone, remember that you are protecting yourself from the chaos that family gatherings often bring.
 By staying home, you are giving yourself the opportunity to celebrate on your terms, getting together with family and friends when you feel up to it.

 - Schedule brief visits.
 If you aren’t up for hosting the whole family for Thanksgiving or attending a big New Year’s Eve party, consider whether a few smaller gatherings, spread over a few days or even weeks, would work.
 Invite one or two couples over for a quiet evening, or perhaps have your children’s families over individually for small celebrations.